Last Updated on 15.2.23 by Danielle Clements

 Also, if your neighbour no longer feels comfortable on their own property as a result of you regularly flying your drone over or in direct proximity of their home on a regular basis, they are within their right to make a claim against you under the tort of nuisance which may lead to you being served with an injunction.

 Currently, there is absolutely nothing stopping anybody from nipping to their local high street and buying a drone, as long as it weighs less than 20KG and isn’t for any commercial reasons you are good to go.

 This has prompted the House of Lords EU committee to call for all drones to be registered amid concerns over individuals operating drones with little to no knowledge of aviation rules.

 Other incidents have included more overtly illegal (and admittedly creative) uses for the drones.
 One man was arrested and subsequently jailed for 14 months after he attempted to drop contraband into a prison.
 Also, thieves have been using drones to scout homes as potential targets, looking for easy access points such as open windows and signs of security systems.

 Due to the technology still be relatively new in mainstream society, the rules governing drones are still evolving.

 One suggested method to make drone users more accountable for illegal behaviour, is to have drone flights traceable and available through a public database.

-However these gadgets are governed in the future, it’s clearly they pose a threat in the wrong hands and will continue to joust with data protection and civil aviation authorities until the laws are forced to adapt.
+However these gadgets are governed in the future, it’s clear they pose a threat in the wrong hands and will continue to joust with data protection and civil aviation authorities until the laws are forced to adapt.

-Our blogs as well as other useful content are posted regularly via our socials.
+Our blogs, as well as other useful content, are posted regularly via our socials.
 Please like/follow: